-Significance Assessmen t Criterion a (historical) The terrace is of local historical value in reflecting a part of the industrial history of the area.
+Significance Assessment Criterion a (historical) The terrace is of local historical value in reflecting a part of the industrial history of the area.
 Built by a local brickmaker, the terrace housed a number of people who worked in the brickfields, and provides physical evidence for workers' housing, in interesting contrast to the physical remains of the brickworks presently located in Sydney Park, adjacent.
 The terrace reflects the predominant industry and social class of the local brick industry's most productive period, 1880-1914.
 Criterion b (associative) From its early years, the terrace is associated with workers in the local brickfields.
 The terrace is also associated with local brickmaker Henry Woodley.
 Criterion c (aesthetic) The terrace is of local aesthetic value as a good example of a Victorian terrace made of locally-manufactured bricks.
 The subtle differences between the components built in 1882 and those built in 1906 provide interesting contrast in detail.
 The terrace makes a significant contribution to the local streetscape due to its intactness including cast iron fences and balustrades.
 Criterion d (social) No assessment provided Criterion e (technical/research) No assessment provided Criterion f (rare) The terrace is rare in the local suburb for the small scale of the individual houses, the number of houses contained in the terrace, and its general intactness.
 Criterion g (representative) The terrace has outstanding ability to demonstrate brickfield workers' housing from the 1880s to the turn of the 20th century.
-Statement of Significanc e • s outstanding ability to demonstrate brickfield workers' housing from the 1880s to the uilt by local brickmaker Henry Woodley, the terrace reflects the areas industrial history.

-turn of the 20th century.
+28-44 Campbell Street has outstanding ability to demonstrate brickfield workers' housing from the 1880s to the turn of the 20th century.
 Built by local brickmaker Henry Woodley, the terrace reflects the areas industrial history.
 Generally intact, the terrace has aesthetic value as a representative Victorian terrace constructed with locally manufactured bricks.